The major tunnel project will strengthen Singapore’s water security needs efforts by delivering a sustainable solution for used water management.

 The project uses deep tunnels to convey used water by gravity to centralized water reclamation plants (WRPs) located at the coastal areas.
 The used water is then treated and further purified into ultra-clean, high-grade reclaimed water known as NEWater, with excess treated effluent discharged to the sea through an outfall.

 AECOM, along with joint venture partner Black & Veatch, was appointed by the Public Utilities Board (PUB), Singapore’s National Water Agency, as the professional engineering services consultant overseeing the development, engineering, and construction of DTSS Phase 2, which covers the Western and Southern parts of Singapore.
+The tunnelling works for Phase 2 had been completed in 2023.

 The project includes 40 kilometers of deep tunnels running largely under the Ayer Rajah Expressway, which will connect with the existing used water infrastructure to create one seamless and integrated system.
 In addition, 60 kilometers of link sewers will create an interconnected network to channel used water from the existing sewerage pipelines to the deep tunnels.